 New Rice Offering Festival

-Each year, during the months of August to September according to the lunar calendar, the ethnic minorities in Sapa come together to celebrate the New Rice Offering Festival.
-This tradition not only holds immense cultural significance in terms of beliefs and spirituality, but it also highlights the importance of rice, which is the crucial agricultural crop for the ethnic groups in Lao Cai province.
+Each year, from August to September, according to the lunar calendar, the ethnic minorities in Sapa come together to celebrate the New Rice Offering Festival.
+This tradition not only holds immense cultural significance in terms of beliefs and spirituality, but it also highlights the importance of rice, which is a crucial agricultural crop for the ethnic groups in Lao Cai province.

 New Rice Offering Festival has a long history